 When you transfer your points to Chase airline and hotel partners, you can get thousands of dollars in luxury flights and hotels.

-For example, with 80,000 Chase Ultimate Rewards points, you could book 4 free nights the stunning Park Hyatt Mallorca.
-It costs 20,000 Hyatt points per night in May 2018.
+For example, with 80,000 Chase Ultimate Rewards points, you could book 4 free nights at the stunning Park Hyatt Mallorca.
+It costs 20,000 Hyatt points per night.

-The cash rate during that time of year is ~$495 per night.
+The cash rate during peak season is ~$577 per night.

 5. Fly Business Class to Europe